HydroModPy/HydroModPy/docs/source/user_guide/index.rst

    and gallery evidence.
-2. :doc:`workflows/index` explains which operation writes to those folders: overview for data identity cards, simulation for one persisted run, testbed for controlled variants, calibration for repeated candidate runs, batch for regional campaigns, and comparison for shared-case solver contrasts.
+2. :doc:`workflows/index` explains which operation writes to those folders: overview for data identity cards, simulation for one persisted run, testbed for controlled variants (including regional_lab profile campaigns), calibration for repeated candidate runs, and comparison for shared-case solver contrasts.
 3. Topic guides such as :doc:`workflows/testbed`,
    :doc:`workflows/comparison`, and :doc:`workflows/calibration` are the
    single source of truth for each workflow family.
 They link out to